mangila/mangila/README.md

 I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind

-Currently doing a closed source Python project
+Currently doing a closed source Elixir and Astro deployed to AWS project

 ### Haiku about me created by ChatGPT